stevenpstansberry/fit-graph-pro/README.md

 - **JWT Authentication**:
    - Ensures secure login and session management by generating and validating **JWT tokens**, managed via AWS Lambda and API Gateway.

+## Testing and CI/CD Pipeline
+### Automated Testing with Jest:

+The app employs Jest for unit testing and component testing, ensuring that critical parts of the application function as expected.
+The Jest test suite covers both front-end components and back-end logic to maintain high code quality.
+CI/CD Integration with AWS CodePipeline:

+The project integrates a CI/CD pipeline using AWS CodePipeline, which is triggered upon each pull request (PR) to GitHub.
+Every approved PR triggers automated testing, where the Jest test suite runs to validate the new code changes.
+If all tests pass, the PR is merged, ensuring only thoroughly tested code reaches the production environment.
+This pipeline guarantees a continuous deployment process, keeping the application stable and enabling smooth integration of new features.